 For a player like Cooley, a 6’9”, 260 pound rebounding machine, perennially on the cusp of the NBA, appearing in Las Vegas is vital.
 After going undrafted in 2013, his strong play at Summer League led to a lucrative contract in Turkey, where his club, Trabzonspor, paid for a car, provided a full-time driver and comped exorbitant road meals.
 And when you include the several-day team minicamps that precede the actual Las Vegas tournament, accepting a Summer League invite essentially equates to an experience worth thousands of dollars for many who will likely never play meaningful minutes in the NBA.
 “If you had a chance to increase the percentage that you get your dream job, and all you have to do is take a paid vacation to Las Vegas, stay in a five-star hotel, and play the game you love, you’re telling me you wouldn’t do that?”
 Cooley says.
 “The economics get pretty nutty.”

 Players receive a total of $1,500 in per diem during the 12-day league.
 Teams can distribute that cash in one complete payment upon arriving in Sin City.
 Some choose to provide the funds on a daily $125 or bi-daily $250 basis.
 Many players will eat their private meals at cheaper fast-food chains like the In-N-Out on UNLV’s campus in order to pocket more cash.
 As Cooley mentions, each team is housed within luxurious hotels and every player is granted his own room, typically priced at $115 per weeknight and $210 on weekend evenings.
+The Rockets have often stayed at the Golden Nugget, which is conveniently a property of their new owner Tilman Fertitta.
 It’s standard practice to provide two team meals per day, breakfast and lunch can bookend morning practices and shootarounds.
 One night this week, the Suns took their entire roster and staff to Hibachi Grill, where Cooley says each member dined on $100 worth of food.
 When the Bulls won the Las Vegas championship in 2016, Cooley ordered a $200 off-the-menu steak at STK during the team’s fully-expensed victory dinner.

 One team equipment manager says his club paid $6,100 for game uniforms and roughly $5,000 on player practice gear.
 As each item is printed with the players’ last names, teams gift the threads to players following Summer League.
 Oddly enough, Nike required equipment managers to file orders for this July's Summer League all the way back in January 2017.
 When you divide the composite cost of travel, meals, per diem, and apparel by each team’s 14 roster spots, one Summer League invite costs an NBA team roughly $6,500.
 “There’s a lot of things you get,” Cooley says.